Love it or hate it, a school routine keeps the wheels turning. Put these 6 ideas in place and rock the new school year!

 Ugh, I don’t miss packing lunches over the summer!
 But it’s a great way to save money over the cost of a school lunch, so we pack nearly every day.

 4. Know Your Schedule

 Of course, sometimes things change.
 So you’ll want to double check items on your calendar throughout the year.

 Have you tried the Cozi calendar?
 It’s free (#yearofno approved!).
-It has an app that both Hubby and I can access (so we can schedule appointments on the go).
+It has an app that both parents can access (so you can schedule appointments on the go).
 Plus it’s color coded, so you can see at a glance that your oldest needs to be here while your youngest should be there.